coderaiser/redrun/README.md

 hello
 ```

-Usually all this steps is slow, because every `npm run` it is a new process.
+All these `npm run` commands that are created are slow, because each time it creates a new process.
-We use `npm run` for comfort of build tools of yesterday (like `gulp` and `grunt`) but without their weaknesses
-(a lot dependencies and plugins management frustrations)

-What `redrun` does is expand all this commands into one (which is much faster):
+`redrun` makes it faster:

 ```
 coderaiser@cloudcmd:~/redrun$ redrun one